Properties and Transformations of Weingarten Surfaces: Transformations

 with a $\slr$ transformation.
 The relations (\ref{eq: pure k lin in QW form.}) are equivalent to

-Hence $\mathcal{S}$ is mapped by a composition of parallel translations, a homothety and a reciprocal transformation to a surface of rotational symmetry satisfying the Weingarten relation (\ref{eq: pure k lin mu pm}) for either $\lambda=\lambda^+$ or $\lambda=\lambda^-$.
+Hence $\mathcal{S}$ can be mapped by a composition of parallel translations, a homothety and a reciprocal transformation to either of two surfaces of revolution satisfying the Weingarten relation (\ref{eq: pure k lin mu pm}) with $\lambda=\lambda^+$ or $\lambda=\lambda^-$.
 If $\mathcal{S}$ is hyperbolic so that $\Lambda_1^2>1$ then $\lambda^\pm>0$.
-On the other hand if $\mathcal{S}$ is elliptic then $\Lambda_1^2<1$ and $\lambda^\pm<0$, which is as expected since $\slr$ transformations preserve ellipticity. \end{proof} \begin{remark} Since $\lambda^+=1/\lambda^-$, both of the possible classes of target surfaces given in Theorem \ref{thm: slr on QW to pure lin} can be related by a reciprocal transformation as given by Proposition \ref{prop: reciprocal trm} with $\mathcal{A}=1$. \end{remark}
+On the other hand if $\mathcal{S}$ is elliptic then $\Lambda_1^2<1$ and $\lambda^\pm<0$, which is as expected since $\slr$ transformations preserve ellipticity. \end{proof} \begin{remark} Since $\lambda^+=1/\lambda^-$, both of the possible classes of target surfaces given in Theorem \ref{thm: slr on QW to pure lin} are reciprocal transformations of one another given by Proposition \ref{prop: reciprocal trm} with $\mathcal{A}=1$. \end{remark} {\bf Statements and Declarations}: